heyJonBray/arrows-contracts/OPTIMIZATIONS.md

 ### `_generateTokenRandomness()`

 replaced Utilities hash with bit manipulation for gas efficiency, and it avoids a library call which helps a little.
-The result produces slightly different outputs given the same seed, but is scaled match the original color and gradient distributions.
-There is a slight skew over the 1000 test mints in some of the color bands which you can see below.
+The result produces different outputs given the same seed, but is scaled match the original color and gradient distributions.
+There is a slight skew over a large amount of test mints in some of the color bands which you can see below.

 > Ran a simulation of 1000 mints to get the distribution of color bands and gradients between the original and optimized versions here: [`randomness-simulation.txt`](randomness-simulation.txt).
 This was generated from `ArrowsRandomnessSimulation.t.sol`.